sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 The `.pgpass` file assumes that the password for your PostgreSQL database is `DaVinci` as per the recommendation from the Resolve 14 manual.

+Make sure that you create the directory where your backups are going to go *before* running the script.

 The script is designed to be run from a regular user account with admin privileges.
 It's neither necessary nor desirable to run this script from within either the `root` or `postgres` user accounts.

 Because the script generates `launchd` user agents, the backups and optimizations will only occur while logged into the same account from which the script was run.
 Stay logged into the same account.